samMM-cs/iss-team2/Progetto ISS.md

        3. the player can take part in the event
 13. As a player, I want to control the main character during exploration, so that the rest of the party follows my movements.
     1. acceptance criteria: the game allows the main character to move around the map, with the rest of the party following behind
+14. As a player, I want the system to easily switch the map being displayed and correctly render tiles at different levels.
+    1. acceptance criteria: the system allows to show different maps and render the layers correctly

 ## Fighting Enemies